Wissiak/augmented-reality-with-3d-rendering-using-metal-shaders-and-opencv/readme.md

 Current path is "<project-root>"
 ```

 ### New Reference Object
-To register a new reference object, please refer to [Register new reference object](https://github.com/Wissiak/augmented-reality-on-webcam/tree/main#register-new-reference-object) on how to unwarp the image.
+To register a new reference object, please refer to [Register new reference object](https://github.com/Wissiak/augmented-reality-on-webcam/tree/main#register-new-reference-object) to unwarp the image.
 Then copy the resulting image to assets/private and set the filename of the attribute `referenceImage` in `ARWebcam.hpp`.